 Step 9: Decide on Custom Graphics & Flash Extras

 Of course you would like to have a bunch of cool stuff on your site.
 Everyone does!
 The question is, which ones do you need?
 You may need a logo created for your site.
 You may need banners created to advertise your site.
-You might need a cool photo gallery created in Flash.
+You might need a cool photo gallery.
 But what else do you need?

 But if you require a “business” feel for your site, then you might need some scrolling testimonials on your sidebar, a custom property map, a video to help sell your services, or maybe a Flash product demo.

 Just imagine what your particular target market might really like to see on your site.
 Just don’t overload them with too many extras that will distract them from the overall goals you set in Step 3.